-The Council will continue to explore effective ways of generating income and using money where it is needed to invest in all our communities; by generating new ways of self-financing; seeking commercial investment opportunities locally; and by having a greater say in Government and subregional partnerships, and all this whilst improving the efficiency of our services so valued by our local communities.
-Our updated Corporate Plan will be central to how Hinckley and Bosworth Borough Council moves forward in all these areas.
+The Council will continue to play a proactive part in developing the detailed unitary proposals for Leicestershire, building on government feedback expected May 2025.
+It will in the meantime continue to explore effective ways of generating income and using money where it is needed to invest in all our communities; by generating new ways of self-financing; seeking commercial investment opportunities locally; and by having a greater say in Government and sub-regional partnerships, and all this whilst improving the efficiency of our services so valued by our local communities.
+Our updated Corporate Plan will be central to how Hinckley and Bosworth Borough Council move forward in all these areas and help shape the council's integration into a new unitary council.

-Welcome to Hinckley & Bosworth Borough Council's Statement of Accounts for the year ended 31st March 2024 that details the financial position of the Council for the financial year 2023/24.
+Welcome to Hinckley & Bosworth Borough Council's Statement of Accounts for the year ended 31st March 2025 that details the financial position of the Council for the financial year 2024/25.
 This Narrative Report outlines the main issues affecting the Council and gives context in relation to the accompanying Financial Statements.